ruoxi-wang/PBBFMM3D/README.md

 ####3.3 Pre-computation

-This power of this package is in the pre-computing part, which is much more computationally expensive than computing part.
+The power of this package is in the pre-computing part, which is much more computationally expensive than computing part.
 This package takes advantage of the fact that for a given kernel and number of chebyshev nodes, the precomputing part is the same, so for a fixed kernel and number of chebyshev nodes, it generates 3 files storing information of FMM tree in the folder /output.
 Everytime when we use the same kernel type and number of chebyshev nodes, we can directly read from the files, which would save a lot of time.

+Note: it is true that sometimes with the pre-computation step, the code will be slower than direct calculation.
+But if the file already exists, then when doing more computations it will be faster than direct calculation.
+If you are using your own kernel, make sure to either change the kernelType or delete the existed file if you changed your kernel.

 ####3.4 Test Interplation Error
 To give the user an idea of how large the interplation error is, we have provided a routine of computing the interplation error.
 If you want to test the interplation error between a cluster A (of size length) and a cluster B, where B is in the interplation list of A, you can do the following:

-	kernel_LaplacianForce testTree(&dof,1/pow(2,2),2, n, eps);
+	kernel_LaplacianForce testTree(&dof,1/pow(2,2),2, n, eps, use_chebyshev);
     double errtest = testInterplationErr(&testTree, 100, 100);

 The first line constructs a FMM tree, you can see **3.2.1** for more details of the constructor.
 Here we more explanations of the second and third arguments: